FreeRADIUS/freeradius-server/scripts/profiling/go/README.md

     links to the GitHub workflow run that produced each result, joined from the store's `run-index-map.json` ledger (`—` for runs published before the ledger existed).
-- **Baseline = the median (p50) run** by total CEst (lower-middle for an even count).
-It is an actual profile, not a synthetic average, and is recomputed whenever the selected run set changes.
+- **Baseline = a run you choose.** By default it follows the column order: the **oldest** run when ordering by date (the default order), otherwise the first loaded run.
+Click **set base** on any chip to pin a specific run (a pinned choice stops following the default until you clear the runs).
+There is no mean/median baseline: for change-over-time you compare against a real reference run.
+With a single run loaded there is no baseline at all (see the Heatmap cost view).
 - Three views (toggle top-left):
+  - **Heatmap** — has two modes by run count:
+    - **One run — cost view.** Functions ranked by self-CEst, most expensive on top, coloured on a heat ramp so you see where the cycles go within the run.
+      Both ramp ends are configurable in the legend (worst end and cheapest end, default dark red → white); the ramp blends worst → orange → green → cheapest.
+The scale is **log-spread** over the displayed functions' CEst range, so the full ramp shows even when one function dominates the run (a linear scale would leave everything but the top hotspot near the cold end and the orange/green midtones unused).
+Click any column header (function, CEst, % of run) to re-sort; click again to flip the direction.
+    - **Two or more runs — change view.** The function×run matrix, cells coloured by Δ% vs the chosen baseline run (green = improvement, red = regression).
+      The baseline column is marked with a **base** label above its header and shows each function's reference CEst (M); the other columns show the Δ. A **date** row under the headers shows each run's date (local runs use the callgrind file's mtime, store runs the manifest date).
+Columns are ordered **by date by default** - oldest leftmost, newest rightmost, so they read as a timeline; the overflow menu's **Column order** can switch to load order or by CEst.
-  - **Heatmap** — the function×run matrix; cells are coloured by Δ% vs the p50 baseline (green = improvement, red = regression).
-The legend carries two adjustable **highlight thresholds**, one per direction: a cell highlights red only when `Δ ≥` the regression threshold, green only when `Δ ≤ −` the improvement threshold.
-Smaller changes stay blank, so you set how much divergence in each direction is worth the eye.
+      The legend carries two adjustable **highlight thresholds**, one per
+      direction: a cell highlights red only when `Δ ≥` the regression threshold, green only when `Δ ≤ −` the improvement threshold; smaller changes stay blank, so you set how much divergence in each direction is worth the eye.
   - **Trends** — a line chart over the runs in load order; the total-CEst line is always drawn, and you can pick up to 5 functions to overlay.
-  - **Divergence** — a diverging bar chart of each function's change in **self-share** of total CEst (percentage points) for a current run vs a reference run (the p50 baseline by default, or any run you choose).
+  - **Divergence** — a diverging bar chart of each function's change in **self-share** of total CEst (percentage points) for a current run vs a reference run (the baseline run by default, or any run you choose).
 - **Per-run detail** — click a run's chip (or its heatmap column header) to leave the comparison views for that one run's full per-function table: every function with CEst plus the 9 raw Callgrind counters it is built from, sortable on any